rotundasoftware/backbone.viewOptions/README.md

 # Backbone.ViewOptions

-A minimalist plugin for attaching initialization options to your views in your [Backbone.js](http://backbonejs.org/) applications.
+A minimalist [Backbone.js](http://backbonejs.org/) plugin for attaching initialization options to your views.
 Supports required options and default values.

 ## Benefits